wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-manager-irvine-sale-we4sai.md

 ---
 position: Sales Operations Manager
 description: >-
-  **On-site Position with Fintech Focused Company**
+  Onsite Position with Fintech Focused Company Nestled in the heart of Irvine, CA, a vibrant community known for its innovative spirit and proximity to the bustling tech hubs of Southern California, an exciting opportunity awaits you.

-  Nestled in the heart of Irvine, CA, a vibrant community known for its innovative spirit and proximity to the bustling tech hubs of Southern California, an exciting opportunity awaits you.
-As the demand for cutting-edge financial services and digital banking solutions grows, so does the need for talented professionals who can navigate and drive the complex landscape of fintech.
+  As the demand for cuttingedge financial services and digital banking solutions grows, so does the need for talented professionals who can navigate and drive the complex landscape of fintech.
 Our company, a pion...
 location: 'Irvine, CA'
 team: Software
 schedule: Standard Business Hours